aws/aws-cdk/packages/@aws-cdk/core/README.md

 ## Policy Validation

-If you or your organization use any policy validation tool, such as [CloudFormation Guard](https://docs.aws.amazon.com/cfn-guard/latest/ug/what-is-guard.html) or [OPA](https://www.openpolicyagent.org/), to define constraints on your CloudFormation template, you can integrate them with the CDK at synthesis time.
+If you or your organization use (or would like to use) any policy validation tool, such as [CloudFormation Guard](https://docs.aws.amazon.com/cfn-guard/latest/ug/what-is-guard.html) or [OPA](https://www.openpolicyagent.org/), to define constraints on your CloudFormation template, you can incorporate them into the CDK application.
-By using the appropriate plugin, you can make the CDK application check the generated CloudFormation template against your policies immediately after synthesis.
+By using the appropriate plugin, you can make the CDK application check the generated CloudFormation templates against your policies immediately after synthesis.
 If there are any violations, the synthesis will fail and a report will be printed to the console.